mponza/SalIE/README.md

 Embeddings Wikipedia Open Facts via GloVe and Data Compression
 ---------------------------------------------------------------

-**Setting Up.** After you have clone this repository with `--recursive` option you have to install and create a [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) environment in the `venv` directory:
+**Setting-up.** After you have clone this repository with `--recursive` option you have to install and create a [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) environment in the `venv` directory:

     virtualenv venv